cpbotha/cpbotha.github.io/content/posts/2017-01-05-the-2016-to-2017-transition-post.md

 Besides fitness gradually increasing, I discovered experimentally that shorter, quicker steps get me further and a higher pace.
 It took a biomechanical friend to explain to me that this was about muscles operating within the more efficient middle of their full extension/contraction ranges.
 I could probably just have read this somewhere, but doing it the hard way and then having a friend explain it on top of Table Mountain definitely added something to the experience.

 For the last 200 kilometres or so, I have listened to the exact same album: [Skin by Flume][10].
 Every single run, I start that exact same album with the exact same sequence of tracks.
-As I learned from [the SwimGeek&#8217;s blog][11], [_finding your soundtrack and putting it on repeat_ whilst exercising is apparently a thing][12].
+As I learned from [the SwimGeek’s blog][11], [_finding your soundtrack and putting it on repeat_ whilst exercising is apparently a thing][12].

 With the surroundings over here being what they are, it does not take much to slip into a state of mindfulness.